How to Get Rid of Pus Filled Pimples Fast and Effectively

 Sometimes, to effectively treat pus filled pimples and prevent scarring, our dermatologists may recommend some of the advanced treatments that include:

-• Chemical peel: A chemical peel involves applying a chemical solution to the skin to exfoliate the top layers, clear out clogged pores, and reduce acne lesions.
+• Chemical peel: Chemical peel for pimples involves applying a chemical solution to the skin to exfoliate the top layers, clear out clogged pores, and reduce acne lesions.
 Our specialists may use plant-based acidic solutions such as salicylic acid, which helps to exfoliate the skin and treat bumps filled with pus.

 • Comedone extraction: Comedone extraction is a procedure where blackheads and whiteheads are manually removed.
 This can help to reduce the number of pus-filled pimples and prevent future breakouts.